Who Is Sophie Taylor? Blonde Aussie Model Spotted Partying With Prince William

 — Toni Muskett (@ToniMuskett) March 14, 2017

 Sophie is a 24-year-old Australian model who grew up in Terrigal, New South Wales.
 She studied at Terrigal High School and currently works as a model.
-She is signed with Chadwick Models.
-Along with being signed with the agency, she also has a modeling profile on the casting site StarNow.
+She is signed on with Chadwick Models.
+Along with being signed up to the agency, she also has a modeling profile on the casting site StarNow.
 According to Sophie’s social media accounts, she loves to travel and travels between Indonesia and the United States.

 #Entertainment – Who is Sophie Taylor?
 Australian model pictured with Prince William on Verbier ski trip – all you… https://t.co/HITqcQ24t9 pic.twitter.com/H8IUHB7YSl